-Our current activities can be broadly split into six different areas:
+Our current activities can be broadly split into six different areas

-(i) Nutrient acquisition and allocation in relation to the reproductive physiology
+(i) Nutrient acquisition and allocation in relation to the reproductive physiology of parasitic wasps.

-(iii) Reversible colour mimetism in spiders and its neuroethological and biochemical
+(iii) Reversible colour mimetism in spiders and its neuroethological and biochemical basis.

 (iv) The cascading effect of an herbivore invasion on the population dynamics of its parasitoids and their other hosts.